 - Egg Whole: Rich in protein and choline – a nutrient not found in many foods that is vital for brain health.
 Chose Omega 3 –enhanced eggs. (these are slightly expensive) to increase your intake of healthy foods.
 1 whole egg has 6 grams of protein.

 - Egg White : Especially for runners looking to shed kilos and still not wanting to compromise on protein intake this is great.
-One egg white offers good mount of protein for very few calories.
-1 egg white has 3.6 grams of protein.
+One egg white offers good amount of protein for very few calories.
+1 egg white has 3.6 grams of protein. ( But I keep thinking – what’s an egg without its yellow?)

-3. Chicken Breast : For the non-vegetarians in India - there isnt a cheaper and more easily avaialble source of protein. please remember to buy skinless chicken as it has way less fats.
+3. Chicken Breast : For the non-vegetarians in India – Please remember to buy skinless chicken as it has way less fats.
 Chicken contains niacin which helps regulate fat during a run.
 Protein per 100g (with bone): 15-20g.
 Protein per 100g (boneless):27-31g

 The book however recommends two kinds of beans: